Do you visualise yourself teaching students in colleges and universities? If yes, then a career as a college professor could be perfect for you.

 However, there are specific differences between them.
 A doctor belongs to the field of medicine.
 In contrast, a professor has the highest rank in a university.

 A professor with a PhD degree involved in research work is called a doctor in a university, where a doctor in medical science is eligible to treat people and teach junior doctors.

 Who Is an Adjunct Professor in Australia?

-An Adjunct professor is a PhD degree holder who is employed on a part-time basis in a college/university.
+An Adjunct professor is a PhD holder working part-time in a college/university.

 He is paid based on courses they deliver at various schools in various semesters.
-They do not get the health insurance benefits available to a full-time professor.
+They do not get the health insurance benefits of a full-time professor.

-A career as a college professor/university lecturer is ideal if you are interested and passionate about teaching.
+A college professor/university lecturer career is ideal if you are interested and passionate about teaching.

 The road to pursuing your job is rigorous, requiring expert teaching skills, extensive research abilities, and a long commitment to writing, research, and publication.

 It may take years of dedication and hard work, but it is achievable when you know what it takes to prepare for this role and increase your chances of securing a job.